June 21, 2022

 Our work to support Indigenous presence and leadership is a work in progress, and we still have much to learn and unlearn.
 By sharing our journey, we hope to bring greater awareness and importance of Indigeneity to our staff, Board, residents and community.
 We plan that by next National Indigenous People’s Day, we will have more to report on our progress and actions.

 If you want to know what traditional territory you are on or how to develop a traditional acknowledgement, Native Land has some great resources listed on its website.
 We also strongly encourage you to visit each Nation’s website to learn more about and support Indigenous history, language, current cultures and economies, and their vision for the future.

 Entre Nous Femmes Housing Society Land Acknowledgement

-Entre Nous Femmes Housing Society respectfully acknowledges that we provide affordable homes to over four hundred families on the traditional, ancestral and unceded territories of the Coast Salish peoples, specifically the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), Tah-tu-lo (Semiahmoo), təməxʷ (Katzie), kʷikʷəƛ̓əm (Kwikwetlem), qʼʷa:n̓ƛʼən̓ (Kwantlen), qiqéyt (Qayqayt) and the sc̓əwaθən məsteyəxʷ (Tsawwassen) First Nations.
+Entre Nous Femmes Housing Society respectfully acknowledges that we provide affordable homes to over 1400 community members on the traditional, ancestral and unceded territories of the Coast Salish peoples, specifically the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), Tah-tu-lo (Semiahmoo), təməxʷ (Katzie), kʷikʷəƛ̓əm (Kwikwetlem), qʼʷa:n̓ƛʼən̓ (Kwantlen), qiqéyt (Qayqayt) and the sc̓əwaθən məsteyəxʷ (Tsawwassen) First Nations.